thefaheemkhan/Diabetes-Prediction/README.md

-importing the dependencies okay so first let's input numpy input numpy smp now let's import pandas so we import pandas pd now we need to standardize the data so for that we need a standardizer function so [Music] from sklearn
+importing the dependencies okay so first let's input numpy input numpy smp now let's import pandas so we import pandas pd now we need to standardize the data so for that we need a standardizer function so